peplau/AI-Content-Profiler/README.md

 > When profiling a full Tree, items will only be processed if they have some Layout (also known as *Page Items*).
 Items without Layout configured will be skipped.

 > [!TIP]
-> If after profiling a page you still don't see the Profile Cards assigned to your pages, please go throught the same debugging steps as described in [Q2](#q2---after-profiling-a-page-or-an-entire-tree-i-still-dont-see-any-profile-cards-assigned-what-should-i-do)
+> If after profiling a page you still don't see the Profile Cards assigned to your pages, please go through the same debugging steps as described in [Q2](#q2---after-profiling-a-page-or-an-entire-tree-i-still-dont-see-any-profile-cards-assigned-what-should-i-do)

 <hr/>